 Sugary white beaches, crystal like waters and seemingly endless sunny days make The Bahamas a picture-perfect paradise.
-Additionally, being only 50 km from the shores of the U.S., this chain of beautiful islands is ideal for American citizens, as one of prime vacation destinations in the Caribbean.
+Additionally, being only 50 km from the shores of the U.S., this chain of beautiful islands is ideal for American citizens, and is one of the best islands to visit the Caribbean.

 While The Bahamas is a visa-free destination, U.S. citizens are generally required to present a valid U.S. passport when traveling to The Bahamas, as well as proof of anticipated departure from The Bahamas.
 However, there are some alternative options when you take a cruise.

 Picture: Sandals Emerald Bay resort in Exuma, The Bahamas.